gravitational/gravity/examples/tensorflow-resnet/README.md

 # Example input and output

 The TensorFlow ResNet model has 1000 classifications for living creatures and objects.
-Here is an example Ostrich graphic image the model will process and provide a tensor classification.
+Here is an example Ostrich graphic image the model will process and provide a tensor classification for.

 ![Ostrich](./sampleImages/ostrich.jpg)